Constraining Linear-chain CRFs to Regular Languages: Introduction

 In this work, we propose a new method to tractably relax the Markov assumption in CRFs.
-Specifically, we show how to constrain the output of CRFs to \textit{a regular language}, such that the resulting \textit{regular-constrained CRF (RegCCRF)} is guaranteed to output label sequences from that language.
-Since regular languages can encode long-distance dependencies between the symbols in their strings, RegCCRFs provide a simple model for structured prediction that provides a guarantee to respect these non-local constraints.
+Specifically, we show how to constrain the output of a CRF to \textit{a regular language}, such that the resulting \textit{regular-constrained CRF (RegCCRF)} is guaranteed to output label sequences from that language.
+Since regular languages can encode long-distance dependencies between the symbols in their strings, RegCCRFs provide a simple model for structured prediction guaranteed to respect these constraints.
 The domain knowledge specifying these constraints is defined via regular expressions, a straightforward, well understood formalism.
-We show that our method is distinct from the common family of approaches that enforce constraints at decoding time, and that our constrained training approach better approximates the true data distribution.
-We also test our method empirically as the output layer of a neural network, and attain state-of-the-art performance for semantic role labeling on the OntoNotes corpus \citep{ontonotes, pradhan-etal-2012-conll}.
-To encourage the use of RegCCRFs, we release our code as a Python library under the Apache 2.0 license, to be used as a drop-in replacement for traditional CRFs in PyTorch projects. \footnote{Available at \url{https://www.ims.uni-stuttgart.de/data/regccrf}}
+We show that our method is distinct from approaches that enforce constraints at decoding time, and that it better approximates the true data distribution.
+We evaluate our model empirically as the output layer of a neural network and attain state-of-the-art performance for semantic role labeling \citep{ontonotes, pradhan-etal-2012-conll}.
+Our PyTorch RegCCRF implementation can be used as a drop-in replacement for standard CRFs.